 Some examples of snowflake pictures, taken in standard macro mode: old snowflake shots, 2009-2011.

 Two years ago, instead of taking single shots of each snowflake, i started to capture short series (usually 8-10, sometimes more) identical shots for each crystal.
-This serie can be easily averaged and merged into one picture - this helps greatly to lower picture noise (or, in other words, boost signal-to-noise ratio) and reveals small and subtle crystal details, which almost invisible in every single shot, because they masked by noise level.
+This serie averaged and merged into one picture - it helps greatly to lower picture noise (or, in other words, boost signal-to-noise ratio) and reveals small and subtle crystal details, which almost invisible in every single shot, because they masked by noise level.
 I wrote separate post about averaging identical shots.

 One year ago i started to use external optics for better magnification of snowflakes, and built very simple optical add-on for my camera.
 This macro setup based on Helios 44M-5 lens.